 - Implement a recycling program and promote its use.

 - When you need to replace office equipment, choose energy-efficient products.
 Look for the ENERGY STAR label on computers, printers, copiers, fax machines and other devices.

 - Turn off office equipment at night, or when not in use for prolonged periods.

-To calculate the environmental impact of your business' use of paper, use the Environmental Defense Fund's Paper Calculator.
+To calculate the environmental impact of your business' use of paper, use the Environmental Paper Network's Paper Calculator.

 Green Seal's offers help finding green products and services.

 Cleaning products are found throughout our homes and offices.
 Many are petroleum-based and may contain toxic ingredients such as chlorine or ammonia.
 In recent years, environmentally-friendly alternatives have become more widely available.
 Using these products not only reduces the environmental impact of your business, but also protects the health and safety of employees and janitorial staff.